parsevalbtc/libbitcoin-system-wiki/Integer-Powers-Unraveled.md

 Iteration counting implies that the the result type is a non-negative arbitrary integer.

-## Power
-Integer powers are implemented as repeated multiplication of the base by itself.

-Base 2 power is repeated multiplication by 2, so the left shift operator (`<<`) may be used as a performance optimization.
-While the compiler may optimize for multiplication by 2 at run time, compiling for it explicitly precludes at least one condition and branch in the object code.

-All integer power parameters are defined with the exception of `power(0, 0)`.
-Apart from an overflow, 0 is the valid result only for any power of 0.
-So 0 is used as the invalid parameter sentinel for consistency with the logarithm functions.
-As with all native operators, overflow guards are left to the caller.
-The implementation may not *cause* an overflow that is not inherent in the parameterization.

-The value type is the result type as the value is multiplied by itself.
 ## Implementation
 These templates determine the odd-ness, sign, and absolute value of a signed or unsigned integer type.
 ```cpp